 Our parents had attempted us to teach us how to manage money, but their advice either had lots of holes in it or it just fell on deaf ears.

 When we found Dave Ramsey we were in the deepest of debts.
 Not only did we have hospital bills piling up, but the subsequent credit card debt was through the roof.
-Beyond that I had quit my job and we were selling our house (that we paid way too much for).
+Beyond that, I had closed down my photography business and we were selling our house (that we paid way too much for).

 It was a disaster.